johnjackoleary/cfi-commonplace-book/projects/movie-night/Notes From First Iteration.md

 About a month out seems right for hype, longer seems like too long

-Placement by tv seems good
+Placement of poster by tv seems good

 Poster size seems good

+No sun shades in room

+Overestimated snacks budget

+Trash can?
+None in room currently

+Speaker for better audio?

+Align middle of long table with middle pole in room

+Plates or bowls for popcorn